Posted on June 19, 2018

 One night, Churchill took a bath.
 After finishing his bath, Churchill, still nude, left the bathroom.
 He walked into the bedroom, allegedly to retrieve a cigar.
 Lincoln’s ghost sat by the room’s fireplace.
 Churchill, in his characteristic wit remarked “Why Mr. President, you have me at a disadvantage”.

 Two years later, in the middle of the night, and in the same guest suite where Churchill had stayed, Queen Wilhemina of Holland heard a knock on her bedroom door.
 She opened it.

 In the doorway, Lincoln’s ghost stood in front of her, top hat and all.
+The Queen fainted.

 Later, in 1961, in an interview with Life magazine, Jacqueline Kennedy discussed her habit of going to the Lincoln Bedroom.
-There, she’d sit alone and silently among Lincoln’s presence.
+There, she’d sit alone and reflect silently among Lincoln’s presence.
 This practice was a kind of meditation for her, helping her escape from the hectic stress of her life at the time.

-A bit further in the 1960s, another First Lady encountered Lincoln’s ghost.
+Further into the 1960s, another First Lady encountered Lincoln’s ghost.
 One night, while watching a television special about Lincoln’s death, Lady Bird Johnson, wife of President Lyndon B. Johnson, felt Lincoln’s presence in the hallway.
 Incidentally, that hallway ran from the west end of the quarters to the east end, where Lincoln’s office used to be.

 In 1989, President Ronald Reagan candidly said the only room in the White House his dog wouldn’t enter was the Lincoln Bedroom.